akm303/MIPS_Simulator/Documents/Part2/README.md

 Simulates a display which will output a program's prompts and values as a program runs.

 ### Cache Display
-Provides a view into the simulator's cache, displaying each cache line's tags and block
+Provides a view into the simulator's cache, displaying each cache line's tag and block.
+The block view provides an internal look at the data stored at that location in memory (in octal).

-### *Important Note:*
+### *Important UI Note:*
 Our keyboard will malfunction when entering unexpected inputs.
 - Please make sure a program that requests inputs is running **before** entering a value via Keyboard.
 - Make sure your input **matches the type requested** by prompt (i.e. numbers are integers, words are strings, etc.).